bluetuith-org/haraltd/README.md

   xattr -dr com.apple.quarantine /Applications/Haraltd.app
   ```
 - Double-click on the application, and wait for it to launch.
 If the system prompts for any permissions, press "OK".
+- Once it has finished launching, a Bluetooth icon will popup on the status bar.
+To stop the daemon, click on the icon
+  and select the **Close** menu item.

 Alternatively, to execute it as a command-line tool, use the following command:
 ```sh